KangboLu/Morse-Code-Translator/README.md

 2. Tanslate Morse Code into English

-3. Input English text file and translate it into Morse Code text file, and vice versa.
+3. Input English text file and translate it into Morse Code text file, and it works both way.

 #####Please name your original file to "translate.txt" for file to file translation.
 1. Your translated Morse file will be named translatedMor.txt